osofem/bigarith.js/README.md

 var bb = new BigArith(ba); //initialize bb to the value of ba (i.e. "3")
 ```

-> In the server-side, always add the <code>var BigArith = require('bigarith.js');</code> and every other thing remains the same in both server-side and client-side.

 ### Functions
 #### toString() method
 The <code>toString()</code> method returns the value of the BigArith object as a strings of digits.